Thermodynamics of non-extremal Kaluza-Klein multi-black holes in five dimensions: Introduction

 In our work, we focus on multi-black hole solutions in spaces with Kaluza-Klein asymptotics.
-In general, in higher dimensions, solutions describing systems of charged multi-black holes are rare.
-Unlike the single black hole case, all known solution-generating techniques lead to solutions describing configurations formed either from extremal black holes \cite{Myers:1986rx,Duff:1993ye,Ishihara:2006iv,Elvang:2005sa} or from non-extremal black holes with charges proportional to the masses.
-In five dimensions, a solution describing a general double-black hole configuration has been recently constructed in \cite{Chng:2008sr,Stelea:2011jm}, generalizing the uncharged solutions given in \cite{Tan:2003jz}.
-The solution generating technique from \cite{Chng:2008sr} has been further modified in \cite{Stelea:2009ur} to obtain general multi-black hole solutions in spaces with KK asymptotics.
-A solution describing a system of two general KK black holes in the double-Taub-NUT background has been explicitly constructed and studied in \cite{Stelea:2009ur}.
-The purpose of the present work is to construct explicitly a general exact solution describing a superposition of $N$ static Kaluza-Klein black holes with squashed horizons in five dimensions.
-We first consider the particular case of uncharged black holes.
-We describe some of its physical properties and, by using a standard charging technique, we obtain its generalization to a solution describing a configuration of static electrically charged squashed black holes, with fixed mass to charge ratios.
-Finally, we comment on how to obtain the most general solution of this kind in five dimensions.
+In general, in higher dimensions, solutions describing general systems of charged multi-black holes are rare.
+Unlike the single black hole case, all known solution-generating techniques lead to solutions describing configurations formed either from extremal black holes \cite{Myers:1986rx,Duff:1993ye,Ishihara:2006iv,Elvang:2005sa,Matsuno:2012hf} or from non-extremal black holes with charges proportional to the masses.
+In five dimensions, a solution describing a general double-black hole configuration has been recently constructed in \cite{Chng:2008sr,Stelea:2011jm}, generalizing the asymptotically flat solutions given in \cite{Tan:2003jz}.
+The solution generating technique from \cite{Chng:2008sr} has been further modified in \cite{Stelea:2009ur} to obtain multi-black hole solutions in spaces with KK asymptotics.
+More precisely, a solution describing a system of two general KK black holes in the double-Taub-NUT background has been explicitly constructed and studied in \cite{Stelea:2009ur}.
+One purpose of the present work is to construct explicitly a general exact solution describing a superposition of $N$ static Kaluza-Klein black holes with squashed horizons in five dimensions.
+As long as we are aware, this solution is unknown in literature.
+For simplicity purposes, we first consider the particular case of $N$ uncharged black holes.
+This solution is the five-dimensional Kaluza-Klein analog of the Israel-Khan solution, which describes a four-dimensional system of $N$ collinear black holes.
+A similar multi-black hole solution in five-dimensional asymptotically flat spaces has been previously studied in \cite{Tan:2003jz}.
+As generally expected on physical grounds, since these multi-black hole configurations are static, the presence of the conical singularities in between the black holes is unavoidable since they are needed to provide the necessary forces to balance the gravitational attraction among the black holes and keep the black hole system in equilibrium.
+For asymptotically flat spaces it turns out that even in the presence of conical singularities such singular geometries still admit a reasonable thermodynamic description as recently shown in \cite{Costa:2000kf,Herdeiro:2010aq,Herdeiro:2009vd}.
+In this work we generalize that thermodynamic description to spaces with KK asymptotics in presence of conical singularities.
+Finally, by using a standard charging technique, we obtain the generalization to a solution describing a configuration of static electrically charged squashed black holes, with fixed mass-to-charge ratios.
+We show how to obtain the extremal version, obtaining this way a general extremal multi-black hole solution of the full EMD theory in five dimensions, generalizing the previously known solutions.
+We also comment on how to obtain the most general non-extremal solution of this kind in five dimensions.